-There are a number of common macros that can be used in the text, and they should be replaced when displaying the text as follows:
+There are a number of common macros that can be used in the text, and they should be replaced when displaying the text as follows (in order such that the earliest ones have precedence, and using the longest sequence of identifier characters - alphanumeric and underscore):

-• %par and %{par} replaced by the value of the parameter par.
+- %% replaced by % - %name replaced by the name of the component (i.e., the identifier for it in the enclosing class). - %class replaced by the name of the class (only the last part of the hierarchical name). - %par and %{par} replaced by the value of the parameter par.
 If the value is numeric, tools shall display the value with displayUnit, formatted according to bipm-specification.
 E.g., for tools shall display 100 ms. The intent is that the text is easily readable, thus if par is of an enumeration type, replace %par by the item name, not by the full name.